-Kids who grow up in families where emotional needs are not validated and met often develop a deep sense of internal shame for having needs at all.
+Children who grow up in families where emotional needs are not validated and met often develop a deep sense of shame for having needs.
 Over time, in order to cope, many of these kids become adults with little or no capacity to experience their emotions (a symptom associated with alexithymia).

 What is Chronic Shame?

 Patricia DeYoung, a relational psychotherapist and author of Understanding and Treating Chronic Shame: A Relational/Neurobiological Approach describes Chronic Shame as: “early, repeated, right-brain experiences of affective dysregulation.”
 Here’s what that means in non-therapist speak:

 Chronic shame is rooted in moments – usually in childhood and usually repeated over and over in various forms – of disconnection, rejection, or abandonment from an attachment figure.
 For adults, losing connection with the people we trust to care for us is often deeply upsetting and sometimes traumatic.
 The impact is magnified for children who have fewer internal tools to care for themselves.

 Many of us experience shame regularly.
 One common example happens in relationships.
 We say or do something that harms or neglects someone in an important relationship.
 We feel bad about what we did (that’s guilt), and we may struggle with feeling like we’re a bad person (that’s shame).
 Healthy responses to shame turn us towards others to repair relationships, restore trust, and reassure ourselves that we aren’t bad – we make very human mistakes.
 This type of shame is a normal part of the human experience.
 We experience it, heal from it, and can move past it.